Danny Amos (footballer, born 1999): Port Vale

-On 3 September 2021, Amos signed a short-term contract with League Two side Port Vale until January 2022 after impressing manager Darrell Clarke on a two week trial.
-He featured in three EFL Trophy games but failed to dislodge first-team regulars James Gibbons and Dan Jones down the left side and departed the club following the expiry of his contract on 7 January 2022.
+On 3 September 2021, Amos signed a short-term contract with League Two side Port Vale until January 2022 after impressing manager Darrell Clarke on a two-week trial.
+He featured in three EFL Trophy games.
+He failed to dislodge first-team regulars James Gibbons and Dan Jones down the left side and departed the club following the expiry of his contract on 7 January 2022.

 Grimsby Town

 On 13 January 2022, Amos signed for National League side Grimsby Town on a deal until the end of the 2021–22 season; manager Paul Hurst said that it was important that the "Mariners" provide competition for Adam Crookes at left-back after Sebastian Revan's loan spell ended.
 He featured 18 times in the league, helping Grimsby to qualify for the play-offs with a sixth-place finish.
-Amos played the full 90 minutes of the 2022 National League play-off Final as Grimsby beat Solihull Moors 2–1 at the London Stadium to return to the Football League at the first attempt.
+Amos played the full 90 minutes of the 2022 National League play-off final as Grimsby beat Solihull Moors 2–1 at the London Stadium to return to the Football League at the first attempt.
 He was offered a new contract, signing a one-year deal on 28 June.

+In November 2022, Amos said, "We're a million miles off where we need to be", and challenged his teammates to change their mindsets and improve their form.
+He played at left-wing-back in the absence of Anthony Glennon, saying that he was happy to play wherever he was required.
+On 14 January, he was sent off for a poor challenge on Jacob Wakeling during a 5–0 defeat at Swindon Town.
+On 7 February, he scored in a 3–0 home win over Championship club Luton Town to secure Grimsby a place in the fifth round of the FA Cup for the first time since 1996.
+It was his only goal in 31 appearances across the 2022–23 campaign.

+On 6 February 2024, Amos joined National League club York City on loan until the end of the 2023–24 season.
+Manager Neal Ardley said that "his pedigree is exceptional" and that he would provide competition for Thierry Latty-Fairweather and Adam Crookes.
+He played 14 games for York and was named in the National League Team of the Week for his performance in a 2–0 win over Woking.
+Amos was released by Grimsby at the end of the 2023–24 season.

+Glentoran

+On 30 August 2024, Amos signed for NIFL Premiership side Glentoran.
+He played in the County Antrim Shield victory over Larne.
+He signed a contract extension in February 2025, citing his faith in manager Declan Devine, whilst sporting director Paul Millar stated that Amos was "a standout performer at both ends of the pitch".
+He scored four goals in 38 games in the 2024–25 campaign, including an appearance in the Conference League play-off defeat to Cliftonville following the club's third-place finish.